 “Having worked with so many brilliant Creative Access Interns while at Paines Plough, I’m delighted that with the generous support of the Mo Siewcharran Memorial Fund the Orange Tree can too develop young people from under-represented communities, while making the OT workforce and our creative industry richer for it.”

-The Fund is also supporting a Trainee Producer at Theatre Deli (currently being recruited here).
+The Fund also supports a Trainee Producer internship at Theatre Deli.
 Jessica Brewster, Artistic Director at Theatre Deli in Sheffield, said ‘Widening representation is becoming increasingly important in the arts industry and is now a permanent strategy at Theatre Deli, so we are thrilled to have received support from the Mo Siewcharran Memorial Fund and Creative Access towards a BAME Trainee Producer, allowing us to expand our support for artists and creatives who want to change the world.’

 The Fund was established by Mo’s husband, John Seaton, in order to encourage young people from disadvantaged backgrounds to pursue a career in the Arts.
 Each internship will last a minimum of six months and will support a young BAME candidate with a genuine passion for publishing or theatre.
 The Fund is supporting four interns per year for five years.
 Other publishing or theatre organisations wishing to apply for a grant in the future should email here.